untoldengine/UntoldEngine/scripts/untold-blender-addon/README.md

   Override per material with a `untold_bake_resolution` custom property.
 - `Use Bake Cache`: skip re-baking materials unchanged since the last export; disable to force a full re-bake.
+- `Bake Color Management`: bake the scene's active View Transform/Look/ Exposure/Gamma into a color-grading LUT so Untold can closely reproduce Blender's color management, including Filmic/AgX highlight compression.
+- `Color LUT Size`: grid size (N) for the NxNxN color-grading LUT.
 - `Compress Textures`: convert staged textures to engine-native `.utex` files and patch the exported `.untold` references.

+The `Untold Materials` tab in the 3D viewport sidebar (`N` panel) includes a `Color Management` panel with a `Scan Color Management` operator that previews the View Transform/Look/Exposure/Gamma `Bake Color Management` would capture, without exporting, and warns about compositor grading nodes (Color Balance, Curves, Hue Correct) that a LUT bake cannot capture.

 Texture baking requires Pillow in Blender's Python and the `astcenc` binary: